-It’s not like we are spoilt for choice when it comes to buying a flight yoke system so we have had a look at what is available in the market, and also a sneak peek at one that that is upcoming in order to find the best yoke for flight simulator.
+It’s not like we are spoilt for choice when it comes to buying a flight yoke system so we have had a look at what is available in the market.
+In our list, we also reveal one of the best yoke for flight simulators from Turtle Beach.

 Honeycomb Aeronautical arrived on the scene and shot to the top of most people’s favorite flight sim yoke list almost overnight.
 Starved of any new real peripherals for many years until Flight Simulator 2020 came along, simmers had bumbled along with the Saitek offering (see below) in whichever flight sim they were playing, be it X-Plane, DCS World, War Thunder, or whatever.